NVTraverse: In NVRAM Data Structures, the Destination is More Important than the Journey: s

 \subsection{Critical Method: Node Disconnection}

 The only restrictions we place on the \critical{} method's behavior are on how nodes are \emph{disconnected} from the data structure.
-Disconnections may happen for several reasons; the simplest reason is to delete a node from the data structure, but some implementations may disconnect nodes to replace them with a more updated version, or to maintain some invariant about the structure of a tree.
+Disconnections may be executed to delete a node from the data structure, but some implementations may disconnect nodes to replace them with a more updated version, or to maintain some invariant about the structure of a tree.

 Many lock-free data structure algorithms~\cite{harris2001pragmatic,brown2014general,ellen2010non,herlihy2007simple,aravind14bst} first logically delete nodes by \emph{marking} them for deletion before physically disconnecting them from the data structure.
 This technique prevents the logically deleted nodes from being further modified by any process, thus avoiding data loss upon their removal.
 We begin by defining marking.